 A further analysis in the form of a scientific briefing, which was included in the UN Sustainable Development Goals Report, found that one of the main reasons for the increasing risk of collapse in the nature of the endless growth model of the current structure of capitalism.
 The more we increase our consumption of resources, raw materials, minerals and energy, the faster we need the cheap and rich resources.
 For this reason, the cost of further production is rising.
 Based on the groundbreaking work of environmentalist Professor Charles Hall, the study argues that the Energy Return on Investment method should be used to measure their actual efficiency with regard to national and global energy systems.
 EROI measures the amount of energy needed to generate energy.

 The result?
 Energy efficiency is falling mainly for geological reasons.
 The cost of production is rising due to greater energy consumption and more complicated mechanisms of exploitation.
 As a result, the return on society decreases.
 As we devote more and more energy and resources to attracting more energy and resources, the surplus we need to finance the public goods and services needed to sustain a civilisation is diminishing.
-This does not mean that we run out of energy resources — but it does mean that the reserves for investment in important social goods are falling further and further as a result of rising energy and environmental costs.
+This does not mean that we run out of energy resources — but it does mean that the reserves for investment in important social goods are falling further and further as a result of rising energy and environmental costs. draft: false

 The French economists Victor Court and Florian Fizaine demonstrated in a current global EROI study that we have long exceeded the peak of efficiency levels.
 The amount of usable energy from fossil fuels compared to the energy invested was once lucratively high: in the 1960s, the ratio was about 44:1.
 Since then, the harvest factor has fallen inexorably to just over 30:1 globally.
 This development was accompanied by a long-term slowdown in the growth rate of the world economy, a decline in productivity and an increase in debt.